COVID-19 Resources for Municipalities

 The COVID-19 outbreak is a challenge to public health in our hometowns.
 Find information and resources below to help keep your residents safe.
 Click on a focus area below to go directly to that information or browse all the resources.

 Effective June 22, indoor gatherings increased to a maximum of 30 people while maintaining a two-metre separation.
 Outdoor gatherings remain at a maximum of 30 people with a two-metre separation.
-The current exception is the northwest region, where indoor gatherings will be limited to 10 people and outdoor gatherings limited to 20 people, with a two-metre separation to be maintained both indoors and outdoors.

 Council meetings still need to happen, and still need to be public, but efforts should be made to allow distance between people of two metres where possible.
 If a municipality's council procedure bylaw allows for it, council could hold regular and special council meetings electronically.